-The coat of a cavoodle can take the traits of either one of its parents.
-This means that it can be curly like that of a Poodle or wavy like the Cavalier King Charles.
+The coat of a Cavoodle can take the traits of either one of its parents.
+This means it can come a variety of colours such as Black, White, Apricot, Black and White, and Brown.
+It can also be curly like that of a Poodle or wavy like the Cavalier King Charles.
 Whichever one it takes after, Cavoodle requires regular brushing, at least weekly.

 ● Clean your dog’s ears on a regular basis using cotton wool or a damp cloth.
 Cavoodles have long floppy ears, which makes them prone to ear infections.